Right now, I am operation Fall. It’s officially September, so I think it’s safe to start celebrating. Right?

 This tree will be beautiful late autumn.

 For dinner, I made breakfast.
 I do this a lot because its quick to whip up and my favorite meal of the day.
-I made fluffy scrambled eggs (2 eggs, 1 tablespoon half and half, garlic, salt, pepper) crispy potato hash (hash browns, shredded cheese, garlic, salt, pepper, olive oil) whole grain waffle with syrup and turkey bacon.
+I made fluffy scrambled eggs (2 eggs, garlic, salt, pepper) crispy potato hash (hash browns, shredded cheese, garlic, salt, pepper, olive oil) whole grain waffle with syrup and turkey bacon.

 1 can 15 oz pumpkin purée